jamielmitchell/Mitchell_TraitStateVWFA_2025/README.md

     - Figure 2f
     - Figure 5b
     - Table S5
-- prediction.ipynb: code pertaining to display item generation for a prediction analysis of VWFA size with theoretically sufficient intervention dossage
+- prediction.ipynb: code pertaining to display item generation for a prediction analysis of VWFA size with theoretically sufficient intervention dosage
     - Figure 6 (4 separate files to be combined into a single figure)
 - participant_data.ipynb: code pertaining to display item generation for study timeline and fMRI motion quality data
     - Figure S4